FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

     ```

 #### NeXus Link
 The NeXus `link` reduces data duplication since several concepts of the same kind (e.g., NeXus `group`, `field`, or `attribute`) can refer to a single copy of a data element.
-In YAML format, NeXus `link` is defined denoting the link inside parenthesis.
+In YAML format, NeXus `link` is denoted by the `link` keyword inside parenthesis.
 At the same time, the target concept containing the data must be mentioned under the `target` child.